 All emails received are stored in your Inbox.
 The number of unread messages is indicated in brackets to the right of the Inbox folder; if you have read all of your emails, this number will disappear.
 Gmail automatically checks every two minutes when new messages arrive.
 At any time, you can force the check by clicking the Refresh button:

 Unlike other webmail and email clients, Gmail does not display the email in the form of isolated messages.
 All replies to a message are grouped in the form of a discussion.
 It is impossible to lose the thread of a conversation.

 It is very easy to recognize a discussion in the inbox.
-By default, a single message is summed up in one line, which includes the dispatcher, the email subject, the first words in the text, the date (or time) of dispatch.
+By default, a single message is summed up in one line, which includes the dispatcher, the email subject, the first words in the body of the email, and the date (or time) of dispatch.

-In the case of a conversation, instead of the sender you see the names of participants and their numbers (in brackets).
+In the case of a conversation, instead of the sender you will see the names of participants and their numbers (in parentheses).

-Clicking on the arrow pointing down to the right of "Reply" button opens a menu.
-In it you can choose to print including the mail, add the sender to the address book, to report the message as a phishing attempt, and so on.
-A click on the link "View Details" indicates the date and time of shipment, the names and addresses of recipients and possibly the name of the company from where the message was sent (eg yahoo . com gmail.com or if the sender has used a webmail).
-To eliminate this information, click "hide details".
+While reading an email, clicking the three vertical dots to the right of the Reply button opens a menu.
+In it you can choose to print including the mail, add the sender to the address book, to report the message as a phishing attempt, and so on:

-When you view a conversation, the initial message and responses were immediately displayed one after another.
+When you view a conversation, the initial message and responses are immediately displayed one after another.
 By default, only the last response received is shown in its entirety.
-To read all of them, just click on "Expand All".
-To view a single message, simply click on it (the other remaining reduced mails).
-A second click of the mouse will reduce it again.
-To close all messages while maintaining an overview of the speakers, click the "Collapse all".
-Note that the name of each participant is colored, which allows to follow the thread of the discussion relatively easily.
+To view an earlier message, simply click it; a second click of the mouse will reduce it again.